-In case of software development lifecycle, the application has to be built and deployed on the test server for the testing purpose by the team members.
-It is quite popular and easy looking process for application development, but at the same time, this process has several flaws that need to be resolved.
+In the case of the software development lifecycle, the application has to be built and deployed on the test server for the testing purpose by the team members.
+It is quite a popular and easy looking process for application development, but at the same time, this process has several flaws that need to be resolved.
 The so-called and mostly noticed flaws are like:

 In short, we can say that as a result not only the delivery process gets slow but even the quality of the application can also be degraded due to all of these reasons.
 As a result, customer dissatisfaction may result.
-So, a platform that can overcome all of such shortcomings of the process was required by the developers that can provide the facility of continuous development and testing of the application, so that every change made to the source code can be triggered and altered.
+So, a platform that can overcome all of such shortcomings of the process as required by the developers that can provide the facility of continuous development and testing of the application, so that every change made to the source code can be triggered and altered.
 This process is known as CI and Jenkin tool is the one that can provide all of such CI features.

 Above diagram shows the complete process of continuous integration that takes place in Jenkins: